APIOps/streaming/README.md

 - Stream name/key: xxxxxxxxxxxxx (you'll need this).
 ![livenow conf](https://raw.githubusercontent.com/APIOps/streaming/master/livenow-conf.jpg)

 The server url should be there in the app already, but you need to insert the stream name/key.
 After that when you press record, the stream will appear at below given address and is automatically stored to youtube.
+You dont need to be logged in to Youtube to stream.
+Stream name/key is used to identify your device.

 ## Youtube live
 Address for live broadcast is: https://www.youtube.com/channel/UC1pBHMSm5-gWjkLswIwt6WA/live